apivideo/api.video-documentation/vod/upload-a-video-regular-upload.md

 ### Create the video object

 The first step to uploading a video is to create a video object.
 Once you create the object, you can use it to upload a video.
-Here is the basic minimal code to create the object:
+Check out this simple code that creates a video object.
+Make sure that you replace `your_api_key` with your own API key from the [dashboard](https://dashboard.api.video/).

 {% capture samples %}
 ```curl